docker-archive/classicswarm/docs/swarm_at_scale.md

 The diagram below shows the complete cluster configuration including the overlay container network, `mynet`.
 The `mynet` is shown as red and is available to all Docker hosts using the Consul discovery backend.
-Later in the procedure you will connect containers to this network.
+Later in the procedure, you will connect containers to this network.

 ![](images/overlay-review.jpg)

 > **Note**: The `swarm` and `consul` containers on the `manager` node are not attached to the `mynet` overlay network.

-Your cluster is now built and you are ready to build and run your application on it.
+Your cluster is now built, and you are ready to build and run your application on it.

 ## Deploy the voting application

 Now it's time to configure the application.

 Some of the containers in the application are launched from custom images you must build.
-Others are launched form existing images pulled directly from Docker Hub.
+Others are launched from existing images pulled directly from Docker Hub.
 Deploying the application requires that you:

-- Understand the custom images
+- Understand the custom images.
-- Build custom images
+- Build custom images.
-- Pull stock images from Docker Hub
+- Pull stock images from Docker Hub.
-- Launch application containers
+- Launch application containers.

 ### Step 1: Understand the custom images